Hawaiian Coffee: Everything You Need to Know

 Fun fact: What makes growing coffee in Hawaii unique is the fact that farmers on the islands will make significantly more money than any other coffee farmer in the world.

 Because it’s an American state, farmers need to make at least $9.25/hour, which is the minimum wage, though exploitation (4) was found even in Kona.
 Coffee farmers in places such as Central America might make only $2-$3 per day.
 (5)

 Hawaii produces about 0.04 percent of the world’s coffee supply.

-1999 was it’s peak production of about 10 million pounds, but it has now fallen to about 7 million pounds per year.
+1999 was its peak production of about 4.5 million kilograms, but it has now fallen to about 3.2 million kilos per year.
 The island state is prone to many of the same problems that occur in any coffee growing region.